 Cape Blossom Road and Barge Landing

 For more than thirty years, the City of Kotzebue and other organizations have been exploring the possibility of a barge landing that will serve not only Kotzebue, but all of Alaska.
-With the rising cost of living in Northwest Alaska, the regional entities are pushing aggressively to move the Cape Blossom Road and Regional Port from concept to reality.
+With the rising cost of living in Northwest Alaska, the regional entities are pushing aggressively to move the Cape Blossom Road and Barge Landing from concept to reality.

-The first step in building the port is construction of a 10-mile access road from Kotzebue to Cape Blossom in order to gain access to the port site. $20 million in funding has already been secured for this project with contributions coming from both the state and federal governments.
-An additional $10 million is needed to complete the project.
-Construction of the road is anticipated to begin in the summer of 2013.
-With the road in place, the next step will be design, permitting, and construction of the port facility.
-The estimated cost to build the port is $70 million.
+The first step in building the port is construction of a 11.6-mile access road from Kotzebue to Cape Blossom in order to gain access to the barge landing.
+Construction of the road received a Finding of No Significant Impact (FONSI) on December 20, 2013.
+With the road in progress, the next step will be design, permitting, and construction of the barge landing.

-The Cape Blossom Regional Port will help alleviate the high cost of living in the borough and provide a market access point for the abundant resources in our area.
-The cost of living is sixty- one percent higher in Kotzebue than in Anchorage, and costs in the outer villages are even higher.
+The Cape Blossom Barge Landing will help alleviate the high cost of living in the borough and provide a market access point for the abundant resources in our area.
+The cost of living is substantially higher in Kotzebue than in Anchorage, and even more so in the outer villages.
 Currently Kotzebue, the hub of the Northwest Arctic Borough, receives goods by a barge and lightering service that adds significant cost to all imported goods.

-The Cape Blossom Regional Port will alleviate this problem and have the following positive economic impacts on our region:
+The Cape Blossom Barge Landing will alleviate this problem and have the following positive economic impacts on our region:

 - Reduce the cost of shipping.